Ardmore 10yo Whisky Broker

 On the face of it the story of the brothers from Ardmore, tasked with gathering cones to replenish the felled forests for the war effort, is a simple one.

 Neil and Calum are quiet, humble folk who remain in the motherland during the Second World War on account of Calum suffering from Kyphosis, or by another less kind term, of being a hunchback and thus unable to enlist.
 Calum is also simple of mind but as a result finds daily life stuffed full of love and happiness.
-Calum abjectly adores all things in nature, from the trees he climbs to the animals that surround him every minute of the day.
+Calum adores all things in nature, from the trees he climbs to the animals that surround him every minute of the day.
 He connects with them all, big or small, in a way that most others can’t understand or reason with - he resonates on their frequency.

 The older of the two, Neil, is Calum’s carer and looks out for him, sheltering him from the rigours of daily life and providing Calum with a path limited in resistance.
 It’s because of Neil that Calum is able to exist in relative ease, not in the way of home comforts and wealth, but within society and avoidance of the pressures of daily living.
 The locals in the nearby town warm to the brothers because they work hard, keep to themselves, and enjoy life’s simpler pleasures: a drink at the local pub now and again, a fish supper and maybe a new pipe if enough money has been saved.
-It’s not pity or shame that draws this warmth, but love and kindness for two people making the most of the cards they’ve been dealt.
+It’s not pity or shame that draws this warmth, but love and kindness for two people making the most of the cards with which they’ve been dealt.

 Calum, owing to his physical form, is able to scale great pines and firs with deftness, delicately working his way around every branch with a lightness of touch such that every branch, no matter how precarious, is stripped of its seed.
 Even in near darkness can Calum find his way around at perilous height, often assisting his able-bodied brother down when Neil’s confidence falters, lovingly guiding his feet on to sturdy pegs.
 Calum is, without a shadow of doubt, at home in the trees.
 When the brothers are seconded to a private estate to gather the cones before their forest is felled, they are unexpectedly thrust into an end-game scenario, orchestrated by the gamekeeper Duror, that will see all horrors of the human condition play out, over the course of five days, with devastating consequence.